 Actually, besides those three major groups of qigong methods, there are two other well-known types.
 They are Chinese traditional medical qigong (中医医家功) and martial arts qigong (武术气功).

 Both of them originated from Taoist qigong.
 The medical qigong focuses on meridian channels and energy points.
 The martial arts qigong focuses on physical body qi exercises.

 Over time, those three major qigong merge.
 Especially since Song Dynasty (宋朝), people started to practice all three.
 We Chinese people call it 儒释道三修, which means Confucian Buddhist and Taoist three practices in one.

 Onenergy Qigong is the modern qigong that integrates the best parts of all three qigong types.
-Download Onenergy qigong APP to start.
+Check our qigong App’s features before downloading.